thisisgurpal/Tiny-Habits/README.md

 * Visual Studio Code

 # Planning & organisation
 Initially to start with coming up with ideas and components for this application we brainstormed for about 5-10 minutes.
-Any idea that comes to mind we put down and then narrowed it down upon review.
+Any idea that came to mind we put down and then narrowed it down upon review.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/160837626-f27d783c-92d7-458c-a6ff-e3fbc33345d7.JPG" width="1000">
-We then started to wireframe what we wanted the application to look like, this is going to be our minimal viable product.
+We then started to wireframe what we wanted the application to look like, this become our minimal viable product.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/160837933-6cc3fc71-f6e9-4625-a503-40b007695b35.JPG" width="1000">
 In this planning process we also thought about how we want our API to look, the data structure and the fields needed.
 The user will have an array of events they have joined and habits they have completed.
 The event will have an array of users joined (members) and habits completed.
 The habit completed will have the owner (user that created the habit) and the associated event.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/160837814-65e31b8c-0856-4f11-8548-b4431cd2417b.JPG" width="500">
-We then started to move onto trello to plan out our time for this project.
+We then started to move onto Trello to plan out our time for this project.
 How we will work and who will be working on what.
 We all made a valuable contribution to complete the back end.
 Then we were able to start to split up the work when we moved onto the front end.
 I was mainly responsible for helping to build the back end, implementing the image uploader using cloudinary, designing the front end profile page pages for users, adding the habits completed feed, ensuring you are able to edit and delete where necessary, seeding the users and also bug fixing.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161279199-00b87a0c-cd8a-4ee0-a341-4370899be3ad.JPG" width="1000">
-To work together on the code as a group we used branches on github and then when merging to the development branch.
+To work together on the code as a group we used branches on GitHub and then when merging to the development branch.
 We tried our best to not work on the same files at the same time and whenever we did have merge conflicts we reviewed them as a group.
 Every morning we had a stand up on zoom to discuss how we were getting on with the work and organising what everyone is doing.
 This really helped to prevent conflicts and productivity.
 It was a great team working experience and I'm happy with how we work together.

 # Walk through